hecarson/utahsec-challenges/2024-11-14/chal1/sol/README.md

         00102083 25              ??
 25h    %
         00102084 75              ??
 75h    u
         00102085 00              ??
 00h

+...
 ```

 We can ignore the `disable_buffers` function.
-Disabling the standard IO streams is very common in CTF pwn challenges.
-What is very interesting is the use of `gets` in `main`, which makes `main` vulnerable because `gets` writes to a buffer without checking the bound of the buffer. `local_98` is a stack buffer, so we can use `gets` to achieve a stack buffer overflow and overwrite the return address of `main`.
+Disabling the standard IO stream buffers makes IO with the process easier and is very common in CTF pwn challenges.
+What is very interesting is the use of `gets` in `main`, which makes `main` vulnerable because `gets` writes to a buffer without checking the bound of the buffer. `local_98` is a stack buffer, so we can use `gets` to achieve a stack buffer overflow, overwrite the return address of `main`, and hijack the execution of the program.

 An unbounded stack buffer overflow often allows ROP (return oriented programming), which is especially useful when the stack is non-executable.
 The stack is indeed non-executable in our case, since the `checksec` command indicated that NX is enabled.
 To use ROP to open a shell, which is our goal, we can call the `system` function in libc with the argument `/bin/sh`.
-Therefore, we want to know the address of `system` in the process virtual memory, so that we can write the address of `system` as a return address on the stack.
+Therefore, we want to know the address of `system` in the process virtual memory, so that we can write the address of `system` as the return address on the stack.
 However, the `system` address will be randomized because of ASLR.

 ## Leaking a libc address

-To defeat ASLR and get the address of the `system` function in the process virtual memory, we can make the program output a memory address in libc (called a libc leak).
-With ASLR, objects in virtual memory (such as the program code or libc) are shifted by a random amount, so once we know a leaked address of some data in libc, the base address of libc will be a constant offset away from the leaked address.
-With the base libc address, we will be able to correctly compute the address of any other item in libc, such as `system`.
+To defeat ASLR and find the address of the `system` function in the process virtual memory, we can make the program output a memory address in libc (called a libc leak).
+With ASLR, segments in virtual memory (such as the program code or libc) are shifted by a random amount.
+Once we know a leaked address of some item in libc, we can compute the base address of libc, which will be a constant offset away from the leaked address.
+With the libc base address, we will be able to correctly compute the address of any other item in libc, such as `system`, by adding a constant offset to the libc base address.

 Indeed, it is possible to make the program output a libc leak.
 Let's run the program under GDB with `gdb chal1`, set a breakpoint on `main` with `b main`, run until the breakpoint with `r`, and disassemble the `main` function with `disas` (`disas` works here because the binary is not stripped).